Our Steering Group meets quarterly to drive the strategic direction of the Frontline Network and oversee its activities.

 Jane Cookson – Support Worker (Rough Sleeper Team), Path

-Jane has worked as a frontline worker for the past 24 years in various roles, first in welfare benefits and then in homelessness.
-She is currently working with people who need assistance with sustaining their tenancies - whether due to benefits, debt or health issues.
+Jane’s worked as a frontline worker for over 20 years in various roles – starting in welfare benefits and moving into homelessness.
+She’s currently working with people who need assistance with sustaining their tenancies, whether that’s due to benefits, debt or health issues.
 Jane also helps people access a tenancy and provides support with setting up a new tenancy.

 Helen Simpson – Director, Simpson and Associates

-Tim, Natalie and David, who work on the Frontline Network are also part of the steering group - you can find out more about them here.
+Natalie King and Amanda Bennett, who work on the Frontline Network, are also part of the Steering Group.